-Jal Jeera.. the original cold drink from India, for the hot and scorching summers in India.
+Jal Jeera.. the original cold drink from India, for the hot and scorching summers.
 ‘Jal’ is Water and ‘Jeera’ is Cumin, Jal Jeera is basically cumin water with additional Indian spices and herbs to keep the body cool during summers.

 Indian summers are long, hot and dry especially in North India.
 These days many people have the luxury of staying in Air Conditioners at home, offices and even in some schools.
 But a lot of people have to be out in the killing heat for their daily wages or work.
 Come summers and you will see so many vendors/shops selling the Indian summer coolers like fresh fruit juices(Mousambi/Sweet Lime Juice), Lassi, Kulfi(Indian Frozen Dessert).
 One of the most cheapest and affordable summers cooler that can be afforded by majority Jal Jeera.
 You can see every nook and corner of a busy commercial place with a Jal Jeera cart.
 The carts have big earthen pot filled with this refreshing drink, that quenches the thirst of many.There are many other natural summer coolers that Indian have been consuming to beat the heat and also to keep the digestive system on track in summers.
 Chass and Aam Panna are some of the Indian summer coolers on the blog and many more to come.